DexonRax/grm-transpiler/README.md

 * **Explicit Member Access**: Use `StructName.member` inside an `impl` block to automatically map to `self->member`, avoiding variable shadowing.
 * **Short Struct Syntax**: Define structs with `struct Foo { ... };` instead of the verbose `typedef struct { ... } Foo;`.
 * **Auto-Compilation**: Transpiles and compiles in one step — no manual `gcc` invocation needed.
+* **Automatic Cleanup**: Generated `.c` files are deleted after a successful build, leaving only your source and binary.
 * **Clean Output**: Generates human-readable, perfectly indented C code that follows standard conventions.
 * **Zero Overhead**: It's a transpiler, not a runtime.
 Your code remains as fast as pure C.

 ## 🚀 How it Works

-The transpiler reads `.grm` files, parses your struct definitions and `impl` blocks, rewrites them into valid C, then immediately compiles the result using the settings in your `grm-make` file.
+The transpiler reads `.grm` files, parses your struct definitions and `impl` blocks, rewrites them into valid C, compiles the result using the settings in your `grm-make` file, then deletes the intermediate `.c` files.
+If compilation fails, the `.c` files are kept so you can inspect them.

 ### 1. The Input (`main.grm`)